Varicose Veins, Reticular Vein and Spider Veins Specialists

 Radiofrequency Ablation Used in the Treatment of Venous Reflux Disease

 Patients generally report feeling little, if any, pain during and after the procedure.
 They are encouraged to walk immediately following the procedure, and most patients typically resume normal activities within one day.
 You may be encouraged to walk, and to refrain from extended standing and strenuous activity for a period of time.

 Many patients notice an immediate relief of symptoms such as pain, leg heaviness and fatigue.
-Additional compression may be provided to aid healing.
-The full benefits of the procedure may take 1–2 weeks.
+Additional compression may be suggested to aid healing.
+The full benefits of the procedure may take 1–2 weeks to show.

-Patients report minimal to no scarring, bruising or swelling following the Venefit™ Procedure.
+Patients report minimal to no scarring, bruising or swelling following Radiofrequency Ablation (RFA).

-With the Venefit™ Procedure, only one small incision is made at the insertion site and the vein is then closed and left in place.
+With RFA, only one small incision is made at the insertion site, and the vein is closed and left in place.
 This minimally invasive approach eliminates pain and bruising associated with treatments like vein stripping surgery.